 Jingle All the Way (1996)

-A busy working dad played by Arnold Schwarzenegger promises to buy his son the hottest Christmas toy of the season in Jingle All the Way.
+A busy working dad, played by Arnold Schwarzenegger, promises to buy his son the hottest Christmas toy of the season in Jingle All the Way.
 But, with the toy almost being sold out, he must go on a great quest to find it, learning the meaning of Christmas along the way.

 A Christmas Carol (1999)

 There have been several film adaptations of Charles Dickens' classic A Christmas Carol, but check out 1999's.
-The mean-spirited Scrooge is alone on Christmas Eve of 1850.
+The mean-spirited Scrooge is alone on Christmas Eve in 1850.
 The ghost of his late friend and business partner comes to visit and informs him that he only has one chance to fix the mistakes of his past in order to avoid eternal punishment for the suffering he's caused others.

 Home for the Holidays (1995)

 This film is technically about Thanksgiving, but it's full of holiday spirit.
 A single mom reluctantly goes to her childhood home after her daughter decides to spend Thanksgiving with her boyfriend's family in Home for the Holidays.
-Her family may be nutty, but thankfully a love connection sparks between her and her brother's friend.
+Her family may be nutty, but thankfully, a love connection sparks between her and her brother's friend.